 Azores, Portugal

-I just got back from my second trip to the Azores, the first was so magical that I had to go back again to ensure that I loved it as much as I did in my mind.
-It held up.
-Every single day in the Azores feels like a fairy tale.
-The islands are so green, perfectly manicured, there's cows everywhere and you are never far from a volcano.
-We spent most of our time on São Miguel and a few days on Pico.
-We passed through Faial, and next time I want to hit Flores as well.
-Between islands, Azores Airlines is the only flight option and for closer islands there are ferries.
+Every day in the Azores feels like a fairy tale.
+The Summer is the prime season, and the time to enjoy the beaches and warm ocean.
+Having traveled to the Azores many times now, I can say that it really is a desirable destination all year round.
+The islands are so green, perfectly manicured, there's cows everywhere and nature is always in bloom.
+I have spent the most time on São Miguel and a few days on Pico.
+Between islands, Azores Airlines (SATA) is the only flight option and for closer islands there are ferries.
 We flew from São Miguel to Faial and took a quick 25 minute ferry from there to Pico.

 STAY: Upon arrival in Ponta Delgada, the main hub of São Miguel, it's nice to stay in town for a couple of days.
 It's central to everything on the island, a good base, and nice to walk to dinner, cafes, shops, etc. We stayed at Casa da Cidade, the most charming guest house right in town owned by a sweet couple who renovated the house that Pedro (the husband) grew up in about a year ago.
 They have a dog that we fell in love with every morning and they were just the right amount of available and warm at breakfast and then everyone goes on their way.
-I think there are four guest rooms, the beds and linens were great.
-We stayed there for two nights and spent the first few days exploring the west side of the island.
-I stayed at the Furnas Boutique Hotel on both trips to the Azores and it is my favorite on São Miguel.
+I have stayed at Furnas Boutique Hotel multiple times and it’s my favorite in the Furnas area.
 The thermal pools are the main draw and I spent the majority of days soaking.
 The rooms were on the small side, the dining room kinda felt like a cafeteria and the food (other than breakfast) is just ok but none of that really matters because of how good the chill is.
-We got spa treatments which were decent, there's actually a gym which I enjoyed for a change and the staff is helpful.
+We got spa treatments, there's a gym which I enjoyed for a change and the staff is helpful.
 I MISS THE POOLS!!

 The last place we stayed was on Pico and was my actual dream.
 Pocinhobay is a summer property for Louisa and her husband.
 When Summer ends, they hit the road and travel the world.
 Louisa has the most impeccable taste and the place is filled with pieces from her travels.
 OFF THE CHARTS.
 Furniture, art, textiles and more from all over the world.
 The property is massive, they grow grapes and make wine and it's a very quiet, peaceful spot.
 Whenever I told locals where I was staying, they would say "that's the most beautiful place on the whole island".
 And it really was.
 There's a pool, a breakfast deck, and a number of comfortable spaces to relax.
 The property overlooks a swimming cove with a little rocky beach that is lovely.
 Louisa is living my dream, and she's crushing it.
 I also should add that she hooked us up with contacts for tours and guides to climb Mt Pico, go whale watching, and more.
 Her recommendations were all quite good.

-EAT: Let me start with my favorite food experience of the trip.
+EAT: Let me start with my favorite food experience in the Azores - proven multiple times on different trips.
 Quinta dos Sabores farmhouse is a family owned and run farm that serves dinner five nights per week to one seating of guests.
-It's unfussy, fresh food, five courses, 35 euro (cash only) and feels really warm and special.
-Make a reservation at least a day before and just knock on their door and in ya go.
+It's unfussy, fresh food, five courses, and feels really warm and special.
+Whether eating inside, on the outdoor patio or under the private pergola, which I did once (and loved), it is all perfect.
+Each course is more delish than the next, pretty much everything comes from their acres and acres of farm, which the kids on your trip can spend their time exploring.
+The wine pairings are all local and thoughtful and the people who make this place hum are warm, wonderful, talented people.

 On my first trip to the Azores I missed the Salto Do Prego hike.
 It was a highlight of my second trip.
 It’s a shorter hike than the Lagoa do Fogo hike but theres challenging elevation and it’s a different type of trail.
 I’ve never been a waterfall person, Salto Do Prego changed that.
 Magical falls into a little swimming pool, in the middle of the woods.
 So so beautiful.
 On the way back (depending which way you do the loop) you pass through Sanguinho which is this charming abandoned little town that they are revitalizing and bringing back.
 It sits waaaaay up high, with a very windy donkey path as the only access to it- very cool.